 Moreover, by its very nature the hieroglyphic system enabled the reader to visually perceive the texture of the materials.
 In fact, to make their intrinsic nature more explicit, a range of determinatives provided access to information about the characteristics of the material used, such as its appearance, its state (liquid, dry, solid, or gaseous), its temperature, the mass or texture of the substances used, the mode of packaging, and even their mode of manufacture.
 In the absence of a rigorous spelling system, each scribe, depending on his degree of language proficiency, could add a panel of semantic nuances.
 It is therefore important to examine more closely the interpretation of the most common hieroglyphs in order to obtain valuable clues.
-For example, placed at the end of the phonetic skeleton of a term, one grain or three grains or, or even the group such as ii, indicated their powdery, fragmentary, or granular character.
-This is the case for a detrital rock such as sand $(\exists sh'\bar{a})$, for an oleoresin such as frankincense (introduction in interval substance such as natron (or niter; ineter), and also for dry fruits.
+For example, placed at the end of the phonetic skeleton of a term, one grain or three grains "", or even the group such as iii, indicated their powdery, fragmentary, or granular character.
+This is the case for a detrital rock such as sand ($\equiv sh'\bar{a}$), for an oleoresin such as frankincense (\implies 'anty), for a mineral substance such as natron (or niter; neter), and also for dry fruits.
 The viscous or oily nature of a substance resulting from an amalgam of products, such as "oil" (Shi merehet), was indicated.
 The same applied to minerals, dyes, chemicals, and drugs.
-The same classifier could also be used for the word "metal" (Also bia), which could be broken down by the addition of epithets for various types of metals such as "native copper" (""bia-bia-her-khaset.ef, literally "the metal on its desert"), "Asian copper" (""bia-Setjet"), "black bronze" (""bia-kem"), or iron, which was called "celestial metal" or "metal of the sky" (All bia-en-pet).
+The same classifier could also be used for the word "metal" (Is bia), which could be broken down by the addition of epithets for various types of metals such as "native copper" (", bia-her-khaset.ef, literally "the metal on its desert"), "Asian copper" (, bia-Setjet), "black bronze" (, bia-kem), or iron, which was called "celestial metal" or "metal of the sky" (IN bia-en-pet).